peterhan91/CheXzero/benchmark/README.md

 ## Overview

-This benchmark suite evaluates multiple state-of-the-art models on four CXR testing datasets using zero-shot classification with ROC-AUC as the primary metric.
+This benchmark suite evaluates multiple state-of-the-art models on five CXR testing datasets using zero-shot classification with ROC-AUC as the primary metric.

 ### Models Evaluated